 After introducing digital books in English, Amazon India has today added thousands of digital books in Hindi, Tamil, Marathi, Gujarati and Malayalam to the Kindle Book Store.
 The new additions include some of the best sellers, some exclusive titles, and some free classics.
 Before this, there were over three million books available on the Kindle Book Store.
-A user can read the new as well as the old collection on their Kindle eReaders as well as through Kindle apps on Android and iOS.
+A user can read the new as well as the old collection on their Kindle eReaders as well as through Kindle apps on and iOS.

 To name some of the new additions, Kindle Book Store now has “Ishq Mein Shahar Hona” by Ravish Kumar and “Theek Tumhare Peechhe” by Manav Kaul (Hindi), “Rajaraja Chozhan” by Sa.
 Na.
 Kannan, and “Vantharkal Ventrarkal” by Madhan (Tamil), “Mrutyunjay” by Shivaji Sawant and “Yayati” by Vishnu Sakharam Khandekar (Marathi), “Ek Bija Ne Gamta Rahiye” by Kaajal Oza Vaidya and “Bhagvan Ni Tapal” by Gunvant Shah (Gujarati), “Aarachar” by K R Meera and “Ente Katha” by Madhavakutty/Kamala Das (Malayalam).